syncfusion-content/blazor-docs/blazor/diagram/print.md

 # Printing in Blazor Diagram Component

-Diagram provides support to print the content displayed in the diagram page using the [PrintAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_PrintAsync_) method.
+Diagram provides support to print the content displayed on the diagram page using the [PrintAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_PrintAsync_) method.

 ## Page setup

 Some of the print options cannot be configured through JavaScript code.
-So the layout, paper size, and margin options have to be customized using the browser page setup dialog.
-Refer to the following links to know more about the browser page setup:
+Therefore, the layout, paper size, and margin options must be customized using the browser page setup dialog.
+Refer to the following links to learn more about the browser page setup:

 * [Chrome](https://support.google.com/chrome/answer/1069693?hl=en&visit_id=1-636335333734668335-3165046395&rd=1)
 * [Firefox](https://support.mozilla.org/en-US/kb/how-print-web-pages-firefox)